resurfaceio/network-sniffer/README.md

 - Status: `docker exec goreplay-resurface sniffer`

 ### Sidecar container
-This is the most flexible option.
-Works great when orchestrating different applications.
+GoReplay runs as an independent containerized application.
+This option works great when orchestrating different containerized applications.
+In this example, we use `docker-compose` but you can use any other orchestration tool.

-#### Building the container
+#### Building the image
 - Clone this repo
 - `cd` into the directory where you cloned it
 - Run `docker build -t resurface:gor -f Dockerfile.sidecar .`